ayush-2810/Algorithms-in-python/README.md

 - ## **Integer_extractor** : This file contains a code to extract all the integers from a given string.

 - ## Insertion_sort : This file contains an algorithm which sorts the list in ascending order.
-Name of the algorithm is seection sort.
+Name of the algorithm is insertion sort.
     - **Time** **complexity** :
       - Best case : O(nlogn)
       - Average case : O(n<sup>2</sup>)